oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 >
 >
 > Surface metrology :
-> Famille 1 → surface amplitude in roughness, skewness and kurtosis + total and relative amplitude
+> Famille 1 → surface amplitude in roughness, skewness and kurtosis + total and relative amplitude (?)
-> Famille 2 → Attribute of surface combining amplitude and spatial characteristics like curvature of local peaks
+> Famille 2 → Attribute of surface combining amplitude and spatial characteristics like curvature of local peaks (?)
-> Famille 3 → Spatial attributes of surface associated with orientation of dominant texture
+> Famille 3 → Spatial attributes of surface associated with orientation of dominant texture (????)
-> Famille 4 → B
+> Famille 4 → Based on Abott curve (?)
+>
-Correspondances entre metrics:
+**Correspondances entre metrics:**
 >
 COMPO :
 >- Patch density → Peak density